AJsVoices/the-clandestine-providence/Shorts/Fall2018Contest/entry.md

 I stretched then rubbed my eyes to clear the dream from my mind.
 It was morning - time to get to class.
 My roommates were still asleep as I hurried through my routine.
 I wasn't going to be late, but I hurried none-the-less.
 Being late meant extra time, and extra time was always a bad.

-And as always, I was early for class behind the orange door - Mr. Garrett's class.
-I was his only student.
-He wasn't even there yet as I pushed the orange door open.
-The door creaked only a little and I knew where to stop it before the sound alerted anyone to my presence.
-Not that anyone was here.
+And as always, I was early for class behind the orange door.
+I was the only student in Mr. Garrett's class.
+He wasn't there yet as I pushed the orange door open.
+The door creaked  but I knew where to stop it before the sound alerted anyone to my presence.
+Not that anyone was there.

 I set my belongings in the corner where I always did.
 I didn't take a seat, I was never allowed to sit in the room behind the orange door.
 I took up my position by the wall across from the orange door, under the large window that overlooked the room.
 I stood with my feet directly under my hips, a foot away from the wall.
 I pressed my long fingers into the wall in front of me and I leaned forward just a little.
 I took a deep breath and I closed my eyes while I waited for Mr. Garrett to join me.
 I drifted back to sleep without meaning to, I hadn't thought I was that tired, but Alex and I must have played really hard the night before.
 The memories were fading but those blue eyes and his little voice always stayed with me.